robmcampbell/Python-practice/README.md

-# Python-practice
+# Python-practice 🐍
-A selection of projects I have been doing to practice my coding - a bit more "rough and ready"
+After spending a month or so learning key Python skills and syntax, I wanted to put my work together in a portfolio so I can keep my projects organized and demonstrate my progress.
+In this folder, you will find a selection of shorter projects I have been working on to practice my coding.
+These projects are intended to be quite "rough and ready" but serve to track my development.
+Over time, I hope to move on to more challenging, larger coding projects and place those in a different repository.
+Enjoy!